Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/index.md

 - ...

 ### Joingin FERA
-If you are a team manager or team representative interinged in participating please join us on our Discrod server.
+If you are a team manager or team representative interested in participating please join us on our Discrod server.
 [FERA Discord](https://discord.gg/WW7hpp7TQh) and introduce yourself in the lobby.